nickrusso42518/slt-netdevops/README.md

     `ntp_server` variables using valid IPv4 addresses.
   * To run the playbook, run `ansible-playbook ntp_config.yml` from the shell.
   * To test the playbook, run `ansible-playbook test.yml` from the shell.
-This mimics whta Travis CI does each time code is committed to Github.
+This mimics what Travis CI does each time code is committed to Github.